 This post may contain affiliate links which won't change your price but will share some commission.

-One-pot recipe: Everything cooks in a single pot for easy prep and cleanup.
+One-pot recipe: Everything cooks in a single pot for easy cleanup.

-Great for leftovers: Reheats well and is perfect for meal prep or next-day lunches.
+Great for leftovers: Reheats well for lunches or quick dinners.

 - flour.
 Thickens the soup.
 All-purpose flour works best, but you can substitute a gluten-free blend if needed.